subquery/documentation/docs/subquery_network/node_operators/setup/becoming-a-node-operator.md

 ## 9. Upgrade Node Operator services (Ongoing)

-To upgrade an Node Operator service, you will need to update the version of the image used in the docker-compose file.
+To upgrade a Node Operator service, you will need to update the version of the image used in the docker-compose file.
 This can be done by updating the image field in the service definition to the new version you want to use.

 Once the image version has been updated in the docker-compose file, you can restart the specific container that needs to be upgraded.
 This can be done by running the following command in the terminal: